 .
 If this happens during such a

-next frame.
+for the next frame.

 This situation may seem like a corner case, but it’s actually very important, as this is how pages can run an animation: by iteratively scheduling one frame after another.
 For example, here’s a simple counter “animation”: